tunsroy/tunsdav/README.md

 ### Achievements

-Team Leadership: Successfully led a team of [X] data scientists to deliver scalable machine learning solutions, resulting in [specific outcome].
+Team Leadership: Successfully led a team of 12 data scientists to deliver scalable machine learning solutions, resulting in 300% in sales revenue.
-Data-Driven Decisions: Drove a 20% increase in business performance through data-driven insights and predictive analytics.
+Data-Driven Decisions: Drove a 100% increase in business performance through data-driven insights and predictive analytics.
-Published Work: Published research on [topic] in [journal/publication], contributing to the advancement of data science methodologies.
+Published Work: Published research on advnced techniques in high impact factor  journals, contributing to the advancement of data science methodologies.
-Innovation: Spearheaded the development of [mention product/solution], which reduced processing time by [X]% and increased overall project efficiency.
+Innovation: Spearheaded the development of systems, which reduced processing time by computers systems by 20% and increased overall project efficiency.

 How to Use This Website

 This website is built with the Minima theme on GitHub Pages, offering a simple yet professional way to present my portfolio.
 You can browse my projects and code repositories, learn about my professional background, or contact me directly.